ktechhydle/mprun_repo/README.md

 - Vector Graphics:
 	> MPRUN uses a Vector Graphics Engine (`QGraphicsScene`), making the use of SVG's a better choice.
 - Item management:
-	> Items are named according to there current state (Locked, Grouped, etc.)
+	> Items are named according to their current state (Locked, Grouped, etc.)
 - Elements are named:
 	> You will often see elements named `Editable Text Block` or `Free MPRUN Element` on the Canvas. ***Hover your mouse over an element to see the element name.***
 - Insert different files: